navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 Subtracting $\hat{v}_{refusal}$ assumes that direction is a clean, isolated "refusal" coordinate that the model uses for nothing else.
 It isn't.
 Neural nets pack features in [superposition](https://transformer-circuits.pub/2022/toy_model/index.html), many more concepts than dimensions, so any direction you pull out is entangled with normal language behaviour.
 Crank $\alpha$ up and you are not just deleting "no," you are gouging a channel that also carried grammar, coherence, and topical grounding.

-The standard way to measure that collateral damage is **perplexity**.
+The standard way to measure that collateral damage is perplexity.
 If a model assigns probability $p(t_i)$ to each token given the ones before it, perplexity is the exponentiated average negative log-likelihood:

 $$\text{PPL} = \exp\left(-\frac{1}{N}\sum_{i=1}^{N} \log p(t_i \mid t_{<i})\right)$$